Compactors or Balers: Choosing the Right Waste Equipment for Your Business

 Differences Between Balers and Compactors

 Do I want to recycle my waste or not?
 That’s one of the first questions that should be asked when deciding between balers and compactors, which is not always easy.
 Balers will bundle your recyclable materials for resale to a recycling company.
 Alternatively, compactors are able to compact large volumes of loose trash into much smaller volumes, which in turn requires less frequent pickups.
-Choosing between the two can be challenging and confusing because it depends on your specific business needs.
+Choosing between the two can be challenging and confusing because it depends on your specific business needs, waste stream composition, and overall sustainability and waste management objectives.

 Should I Choose a Baler or Compactor?